ssb-junkyard/react-native-scuttlebot/README.md

 ### versions

-If this package is version A.B.C, then it uses `scuttlebot@A.B.C`.
+If this package is version A.B.C, then it uses `scuttlebot@A.B.x`.